avishek-sen-gupta/cobol-rekt/README.md

 - ```WRITE_FLOW_AST```: Writes a more useful form of the AST to JSON.
 This form is used by the interpreter and other analyses.
 - ```INJECT_INTO_NEO4J```: This injects the unified model into Neo4J.
 Exposing more fine-grained options is in progress.
 This requires the environment variable ```NEO4J_URI```, ```NEO4J_USERNAME```, and ```NEO4J_PASSWORD``` to be defined.
 If you wish to include comments in the graph, the ```ATTACH_COMMENTS``` needs to have run first.
-- ```ATTACH_COMMENTS```: This parses the original source file (excluding copybooks for now) to find the nearest subsequent AST node to associate with.
+- ```ATTACH_COMMENTS```: This parses the original source file (excluding copybooks for now) to find comments and attach them to the nearest subsequent AST node.
 - ```EXPORT_TO_GRAPHML```: This exports the unified model to GraphML.
 Exposing more fine-grained options is in progress.
 - ```WRITE_RAW_AST```: This writes the original parse tree to JSON.
 Useful for downstream code to build their own AST representations.
 - ```DRAW_FLOWCHART```: This outputs flowcharts for the whole program or section-by-section of the program in PNG format.